kostya/bin_script/README.markdown

 Rails BinScript
 ===============

-Easy writing and executing bins (espesually for crontab or god) in Rails project.
+Easy writing and executing bins(executable scripts) in Rails Application (especially for crontab or god).
 For my purposes much better than Rake, Thor and Rails Runner.

 Features: